Russian Lesson 1

 2. The False Friends

-The next group of letters includes eight false friends, called so because they look like other English letters or even numbers but have different pronunciation.
+The next group of letters includes eight false friends.
+They look exactly like English letters or even numbers but have different pronunciation.

 Н н - pronounced as "n" in "noon"